wonkoderverstaendige/BeholderPi/docs/Networking.md

 When connecting a freshly flashed raspberry, it will start broadcasting discovery packages.

-The `influxpi` raspberry is running the local DHCP and DNS servers on 10.0.0.1 and has a static IP reserved for the beholder (currently antigoon) at 10.0.0.11.
+The `spectator` raspberry is running the local DHCP and DNS servers on 10.0.0.1 and has a static IP reserved for the beholder (currently antigoon) at 10.0.0.11.